maryrosecook/coquette/README.md

 ##### Destroy an entity

 When you destroy an entity, it will not actually get destroyed until the next tick.
-This avoids logical and collision detection problems that might arise from destroying an entity mid-tick.
+This avoids logical and collision detection problems that arise from destroying an entity mid-tick.

 When you destroy an entity, it is automatically removed from to the `Updater` module.

 Call `coquette.entities.destroy()` with:

-* The constructor entity you want to destroy, e.g. `bubble`.
+* The entity you want to destroy, e.g. `bubble`.
 * An optional callback that will be called when the object is destroyed.

 ```javascript